 Much of the island’s lush interior is national park and the surrounding water is part of the Great Barrier Reef World Heritage Area, providing some great diving and snorkelling not far from the shore.
 The island is home to an impressive range of wildlife including koalas, possums, rock wallabies and various bird species.
 With an average of 320 sunny days per year, Maggie is a nature-lover’s paradise.
 Nightlife here is not very good, unless you count (and perhaps you should) the monthly full moon parties put on by Base Backpackers.

-The island is serviced by a bus that runs once or twice an hour, but is not the most punctual or reliable.
+Magnetic Island is serviced by a bus service that runs once or twice an hour, but is not the most punctual nor reliable.
 A good alternative is renting a scooter, Moke or bike to get around, as the towns are just far enough away to warrant transport other than walking.

-Magnetic Island Buses (tel (07) 4778 5130) run a route between Picnic Bay and Horseshoe Bay.
-Buses run at least once an hour and one-way fares range from $1.90 to $3.60, although most fares are either $2.40 or $3.10.
+Sunbus operate Magnetic Island's bus service and runs a route between Picnic Bay and Horseshoe Bay stopping en route at Florence Bay and Nelly Bay.
+Buses run at least once an hour and one-way fares range from $1.70 to $3.50, although most fares are either $2.30 or $2.80.
 The bigger hostels on Magnetic Island also run their own shuttle buses between the hostel and the ferry terminal.